speckdavid/up-symk/README.md

 Then install this package.

 ```
-git clone git@github.com:speckdavid/up-symk.git
+git clone git@github.com:aiplan4eu/up-symk.git
 pip install up-symk/
 ```

 ## Usages
-In the [notebooks folder](notebooks/), you can find a minimal example that executes the selected optimal planner configuration using symbolic bidirectional blind search.
+In the [notebooks folder](notebooks/), you can find an [example](https://github.com/aiplan4eu/up-symk/blob/master/notebooks/symk_usage.ipynb) of how to use the SymK planner within the unified planning library.